A Comprehensive List of Hindu Gods and Goddesses

 20. Gandharvas.

 21. Ganesha: Lord Ganesha is the son of Lord Shiva and Goddess Parvati.
-He is blessed to be worshipped first in all deities and at the start of all rituals and new activities.
-His head is that of an elephant and his body is that of a human.
+He is blessed to be worshipped first among all deities and at the start of all rituals and new activities.
+His head is that of an elephant, and his body is that of a human.

 22. Guliga.